TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 ## Problem Statement

-- To gain insights into the content available on Netflix, understanding the patterns to uncover valuable insights into how the platform evolves its offerings.
+- To analyze netflix content data, uncovering valuable insights into how the platform evolve its offerings over time.

 - This Exploratory Data Analysis (EDA) aims to address the following key questions :